J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 summary(ercc_dds_gpB)
 dim(ercc_dds_gpB)

-## Identify and list samples that do not contain counts for ERCC genes in general and specifically group B ERCC genes
+### Identify and list samples that do not contain any counts for ERCC genes and specifically group B ERCC genes ###
-## This is to make sure all samples indeed contain ERCC spike-in
+## Note: All samples should contain ERCC spike-in and thus ERCC counts, if some samples do not contain ERCC counts, those samples should be removed and not used for downstream ERCC-associated analysis

 cat("Samples that do not have detectable ERCC spike-ins: ", colnames(ercc_dds[,colSums(counts(ercc_dds))==0]), sep="\n")

 cat("Samples that do not have detectable ERCC group B spike-ins: ", colnames(dds[,colSums(counts(ercc_dds_gpB))==0]), sep="\n")

-# Create a new group object WITHOUT the samples that don't have detectable ERCC group B spike-ins
+### Create a new study object WITHOUT the samples that don't have detectable ERCC group B spike-ins ###

 remove <- colnames(dds[,colSums(counts(ercc_dds_gpB))==0])
 study_sub <- subset(study,!rownames(study) %in% remove) # new study object with non-ERCC-gpB samples removed

-## New group object with non-ERCC-gpB samples removed
+### Create a new group object WITHOUT the samples that don't have detectable ERCC group B spike-ins ###

 if (dim(study_sub) >= 2){
   group_sub<-apply(study_sub,1,paste,collapse = " & ") # concatenate multiple factors into one condition per sample
 } else{